hgarcia/Blog/src/_posts/2007-09-09-flex-versus-ajax.md

 I'm not advocating to replace Ajax with Flex, but I think that you should give it a look if you are doing an app with a lot of Ajax calls where you change the presentation dynamically.

-A good place to start is the <a target="_blank" href="http://www.adobe.com/devnet/flex/">Flex developer Center</a>, lots of demos and articles that will stir you down the right path.
+A good place to start is the [Flex developer Center](http://www.adobe.com/devnet/flex/), lots of demos and articles that will stir you down the right path.